 There are many other instruments available to streamline and automate ML development.
 For example, CometML is a service that simplifies collaboration and version control during ML development.
-There’s also Dask-ML that helps to train ML models faster.
+There’s also Dask-ML that helps to train ML models for neural networks faster.

 Off-the-shelf components for making ML apps

 Machine learning technologies have developed to a point when you can insert an ML feature into an app like a plugin.
 Well, almost.